Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ![GoogleSheet](assets/images/app-test.png)

  ### Features Left to Implement
 Currency converter.
 I hope in future to implement a currency converter as part of this renewal calculator.

+# API

+### Rich
+I used the Rich API extensively throughout this project.
+I had originally just used Colorama but after my mentor mentioned Rich as something that he regularly uses I decided to try it out.
+I found it great I used it to add colour to the test in the program.
+This  helped to differentiate errors and instructions.
+It also just adds a bit of interest for the user as this is a terminal based app it was nice to be able to add a bit of decoration to keep the user interested and engaged.
+I also used Rich to add the tables for the pricing.
+This worked really well and I was very happy with the look that these tables gave to the app.
+It helps the output really stand out for the user.
+Rich was also used to position text and the calculator image on the screen.
+I have position the calculator and the text on the first page to the center of the page as I think this gives a nice visual effect.
+All error messages and confirmation messages are centered as well to draw the users attention.

+# Colorama
+Colorama was used to set the colour for the input fields.
+All input fields are set as green for consistency.
+I had wanted to use Rich but found I was getting an error when I tried to use it on the input field so I stayed with Colorama for this.

+# Pandas
+Pandas is an open source data analysis and manipulation tool, built on top of the Python programming language.
+Pandas is used to display the saved data for the user in this app.
+It makes it clear and easy for the user to understand.
+This is done by retieving the saved data and displays it in colums with headings of : username, product, product level, uplift, year two and year three.

+# gspread
+Gspread is a Python API for Google Sheets.
+It allows the app to access and modify data in the google sheets doc.
+Gspread is used to add the data that the user inputs into the google sheet if they choose to save it.
+They can then access the data at a later date.

+# Time
+Time is used to put pauses in the flow of the data in the terminal.
+I found that the messages were printing and then it was moving to the next function too quickly, the customer would not have time to read what was printed.
+I have used it to put a slight delay in places to give the user the time to read.
+It also is used in places to slow the flow down such as when saving data, while this is done automatically it gives a better user experience as it gives the impression that the system is taking the time to save.
+While we know this is not necessary from our knowledge of programming, I believe that this pause gives the user the comfort that the system really is doing something, be it saving or exiting a function.

 # Testing

-### Calculation Testing
+## Calculation Testing
 The first thing I tested was that the calculations done in the app were actually correct.
 I built a calculator in Google sheets and gave the input of 30 euro for each support level and type to check what the output was.
-I then did the same in the calculator I input 30 for each of the types and support level and saved each to the google sheets.
-All the prices for the uplift and the two and three years matched my google sheet calculation so I know it was working correctly.
+I then did the same in the app.
+I input 30 for each of the types and support level and saved each to the google sheets.
+All the prices for the uplift and the two and three years matched my google sheet calculation so I knew it was working correctly.

 As you can see in the two images below the output is the same from the google sheets and the app itself.

 ![GoogleSheetsTest](assets/images/google-sheets-test.png)
 ![AppSavedData](assets/images/app-test.png)

-### Manual Testing
+## Manual Testing

 When the program had been successfully deployed to Heroku, I followed the logic flow through all the user actions that can be taken in the app to check that it responded appropriately: